 We know you have a choice when choosing a taxidermist for your hard earned trophy so, we invite you to visit our showroom while shopping for prices.
 We are a PREMIUM Taxidermy Studio and believe our taxidermy prices are comparable to other PREMIUM full time taxidermists in our state.
 We don't attempt to lower our prices with discounts or price match other studios in our area because we are in the habit of offering a high quality service with great attention to life like details, in which our work speaks for itself.
+If you are looking for fast and cheap, we are NOT the studio for you!

 We currently accept: